Have you ever “heard” yourself talk in your head? If you have, then you’ve experienced a common phenomenon called an internal monologue.

 Internal monologue is thought to be partially controlled by corollary discharge, a type of brain signal.
-It helps you distinguish between different types of sensory experiences, such as those that are created internally or externally.
+It helps you distinguish between different sensory experiences, such as those created internally or externally.

 Even if you don’t necessarily hear an inner voice, everyone experiences corollary discharge to some degree.
 It’s particularly relevant to your auditory system in the way you process hearing speech.